The Boy and the Beast (2015): The Reality Behind How Kyuta Tracked Down His Father

-Let an AI walk you through the highlights of this post in a simple, conversational style.
+Short on time?
+Let our AI walk you through the core highlights of this analysis in a quick, conversational overview.

-The Key Is the “Supplementary Family Register”
+The Key is the “Supplementary Family Register” (Koseki no Fuhyo)

 The Difference Between “Family Register” and “Supplementary Family Register”